Chapter Four: Student Policies

 The College will forward information to the local law enforcement when any student who lives in on-campus housing has been determined to be missing for 24 hours.
 This must be done even if the College has campus police or campus security.

 In addition to taking classes from Centralia College or transferring credits from other colleges, there are other ways students may be able to apply credits towards their program.
 These are called non-traditional credits.
-Non-traditional credits are granted on a case-by-case basis consistent with non-traditional credit requirements established by NWCCU.
+Non-traditional credits are granted on a case-by-case basis consistent with non-traditional credit requirements established by The Northwest Commission on Colleges and Universities (NWCCU).
 Students receiving non-traditional credit must meet Centralia Colleges degree requirements.
 Centralia College will recognize four categories of Credit for Non-Traditional Learning, as follows:

 - Credit by Testing – Commonly accepted higher education equivalency exams that are documented via a transcript or other official record.